Glastis/lua-must-have-functions/README.md

 ## Utilities

-Use this by adding `utilities = require 'utilities'`.
+Use this by adding `local utilities = require 'utilities'`.

 ### Trim